ftilde/ugdb/README.md

 ## IPC Interface

-`ugdb` can be controlled remotely via a unix domain socket-based (undocumented, quite limited) IPC interface.
+`ugdb` can be controlled remotely via a unix domain socket-based IPC interface.
+The interface is documented [here](https://github.com/ftilde/ugdb/blob/master/IPC.md).
 In practice this means that you can install [vim-ugdb](https://github.com/ftilde/vim-ugdb) and set breakpoints in ugdb from vim using the `UGDBBreakpoint` command.

 ## Builtin commands